RicardoIsaac/RicardoIsaac/README.md

-**Im a full stack developer, Mechatronic engineer from Mexico** **Actualy i have 27 years old I studied  Mechatronic engineer and now i have graduated from soyHenry bootcamp**
+**Im a full stack developer, Mechatronic engineer from Mexico** **Actualy i have 27 years old I studied  Mechatronic engineer and now i have graduated from soyHenry bootcamp looking to enter the tech world as a full stack developer.**

 # Technologies